 Things to Consider When Buying a Struggling Franchise

-Sometimes businesses struggle because they are in a bad location or because the franchise isn't particularly popular.
-It's unlikely that you will be able to turn a business like this around.
+Sometimes businesses struggle because they're in a bad location or because the franchise isn't particularly popular.
+It's unlikely that you'll be able to turn a business like this around.
 But if you think based on research that the business should be doing well but isn't, it may present an excellent opportunity.
 Businesses that should otherwise be successful can struggle for many reasons:

 - The current owner may not be a good business person